 Aerial Tours in Big Island

-There's nothing quite like the aerial view of a waterfall that drops a couple thousand feet into natural pools, or seeing lava flow to the ocean, where clouds of steam billow into the air.
-You can get this bird's-eye view from a helicopter or a small fixed-wing aircraft.
-Although there have been a few cases of pilots violating flight paths and altitudes over resident communities in recent years, most operators are reputable and fly with strict adherence to FAA safety rules.
-How to get the best experience for your money?
-Before you hire a company, be a savvy traveler and ask the right questions.
+There's nothing quite like the aerial view of a waterfall crashing down a couple of thousand feet into cascading pools, or watching lava flow to the ocean as exploding clouds of steam billow into the air.
+You can get this bird's-eye view from a helicopter or a small plane.
+All operators pay strict attention to safety.
+So how to get the best experience for your money?
+Before you choose a company, be a savvy traveler and ask the right questions.
 What kind of aircraft do they fly?
-Do they have two-way headsets so you can talk with the pilot?
 What is their safety record?

 Iolani Air.
 These two- to six-passenger Gippsland and Cessna aircraft depart from both the Hilo and Kona airports, following the coastline all the way around for an aerial tour of the entire Big Island.
 You'll get a good view of fascinating geographic and historical points of interest.
 Four air tours are available, from a 60-minute tour of volcanoes and waterfalls (Hilo only) at $175 per person to a 2½-hour full-circle tour starting at $299.
 Highlights include the volcano, Waipio Valley, and the Kona Coast.
 808/329–0018 or 800/538–7590. www.iolaniair.com.